HIGGSSAM/usefulscripts/README.md

 - [Slurm array job documentation.](https://slurm.schedmd.com/job_array.html)

 __USAGE__
-* Required an array.txt file with a list of all the input file command lines.
+* Requires an array.txt file with a list of all the input file command lines.
 * Requires the length of the array to be specified.

 ```shell